How to Install iPhone Apps Without App Store

 Alternatives to Apple’s App Store

 If you’re looking for alternatives to Apple’s App Store, there are several free and paid alternative iOS app stores available for download.
 One of these alternative app stores is Cydia, which is available to jailbroken users.
 Emus4U is another iOS alternative store and it offers themes and wallpapers without the need for jailbreak.
 Users can also customize the app offerings in this store, making it an excellent option for users who want to add customization to their mobile devices.
 Aside from that, HipStore is another iOS app store with a free version of many popular apps and games.
 It offers ringtones, screen recorders, and themes.

 If you’re not concerned about privacy, or simply don’t trust the App Store, you can try Mini-Apps.
 These small and lightweight software applications are loaded from within an iPhone app, making it feel like a miniature version of the App Store.
 Mini-Apps are written in HTML5 markup language and don’t require installation.
 Mini-Apps aren’t as sophisticated as full-fledged apps, but they’re still worth a try for those looking for iPhone apps without paying for subscriptions.

-Besides TutuHelper, a third alternative app store that is aimed at developers’ ease-of-use is Appland.
-It is a platform that allows you to install all types of apps without jailbreak.
-TutuApp and iOS Emu are two alternatives to Apple’s App Store for installing iPhone apps.
+Besides TutuHelper, a third alternative app store that is aimed at developers’ ease of use is Appland.
+It is a platform that allows you to install all types of apps without jailbreaking.
+TutuApp and iOS Emu are alternatives to Apple’s App Store for installing iPhone apps.
 Although both these apps are not as secure as Apple’s App Store, both of these apps allow you to download unlimited apps and tweaks without jailbreaking your device.